Provorov lifts Flyers past Islanders in 2OT to force Game 7 - WHIZ News

+TORONTO (AP) — The Philadelphia Flyers credit Oskar Lindblom’s fight against bone cancer for inspiring them all year.
+Having him back in a game for the first time in nearly nine months provided a big emotional lift in a key playoff game.

-TORONTO (AP) — Ivan Provorov scored at 15:03 of the second overtime and the Philadelphia Flyers beat the New York Islanders 5-4 on Thursday night to force a deciding Game 7.
+Ivan Provorov scored at 15:03 of the second overtime and the Flyers beat the New York Islanders 5-4 on Thursday night to force a deciding Game 7.

+“All season he’s been (an inspiration), not just tonight,” goalie Carter Hart said of Lindblom.
+“Him coming in the lineup and playing definitely gives our team a huge boost of energy. … .
+It’s pretty amazing what he’s gone through and how much he’s overcome and persevered.”

 Mathew Barzal and Derick Brassard each had a goal and an assist, and Anders Lee and Matt Martin also scored for New York, which trailed 2-0 midway through the first period before taking leads of 3-2 and 4-3.
 Semyon Varlamov stopped 26 shots.